bluehackrafestefano/DjangoTestingLessonRepo/Django_Testing_From_Base_Template.md

 ### Drivers

 Selenium requires a driver to interface with the chosen browser.
 Firefox, for example, requires geckodriver, which needs to be installed before the below examples can be run.
-Make sure it’s in your PATH, e. g., place it in /usr/bin or /usr/local/bin.
 In this example, we will use Firefox.

 - How to install [Firefox](https://www.mozilla.org/en-US/firefox/new/)